 Masson staining

 After fixation in 10% neutral formalin for 48 h, the cecum tissues were embedded in paraffin, and cut into sections.
 Masson staining was performed to estimate the collagen deposition.
-Represented views were visualized under a microscope (Leica DM2500, Germany).
+Represented views were visualized under a microscope (DM2500; Leica, Wetzlar, Germany).

-RNA extraction and qRT-PCR
+RNA extraction and quantitative PCR

-Total RNA was extracted from the damaged cecum using the TRIzol reagent (Invitrogen, United States).
-The complementary DNA (cDNA) was generated via reverse transcription by using the First Stand cDNA Synthesis Kit (Thermo Fisher Scientific, United States).
-UltraSYBR One Step RT-qPCR Kit (Cwbio, China) was used according to the manufacturer’s protocol.
+Total RNA was extracted from the damaged cecum using TRIzol reagent (Invitrogen, Carlsbad, CA, United States).
+The complementary DNA (cDNA) was generated via reverse transcription by using the First Stand cDNA Synthesis Kit (Thermo Fisher Scientific, Waltham, MA, United States).
+UltraSYBR One Step RT-qPCR Kit (Cwbio Technology, Beijing, China) was used according to the manufacturer’s protocol.
 Based on GAPDH as standardization, the expression levels were conducted by using the 2−ΔΔCT analysis method.
 The primer sequences are shown in Table 2.

-Western blot
+Western blot analysis

-Tissue proteins were extracted by the RIPA Protein Extraction Kit (Beyotime, China) according to the routine protocols.
+Tissue proteins were extracted by the RIPA Protein Extraction Kit (Beyotime Biotechnology, Nanjing, China) according to routine protocols.
 The extracted proteins were added to sodium dodecyl sulfate-polyacrylamide gel electrophoresis and transferred to PVDF membranes.
-Then, the membranes were incubated with a primary antibody at 4℃ overnight to against Toll-like receptor 4 (TLR4, 1:200), MyD88 (1:200), NF-κB (1:200) and β-actin (1:2000), all of which were all purchased from Santa Cruz Biotechnology (USA).
-After incubation with the secondary antibody for 1 h at 37℃, the protein expression were viewed by Chemiluminescence Imaging system (Bio-Rad, USA).
+Then the membranes were incubated with primary antibody at 4°C overnight against Toll-like receptor 4 (TLR4, 1:200), myeloid differentiation primary response protein 88 (MyD88, 1:200), nuclear factor kappa B (NF-κB, 1:200), and β-actin (1:2000) (all from Santa Cruz Biotechnology, Dallas, TX, United States).
+After incubation with secondary antibody for 1 h at 37°C, protein expression was viewed by the Chemiluminescence Imaging system (Bio-Rad, Hercules, CA, United States).

 Statistical analysis

-Statistical analyses were conducted using the SPSS 19.0 software.
-All data were presented as the mean ± SD.
-Statistical comparisons within the two groups were made by unpaired Student t-tests.
-And P value less than 0.05 was considered significant.
+Statistical analyses were conducted using SPSS 19.0 software.
+All data are presented as the mean ± standard deviation (SD).
+Statistical comparisons within the two groups were made by the unpaired Student’s t-test.
+P values less than 0.05 were considered statistically significant.

 RESULTS

-DEGs identification
+DEG identification

 The GSE123413 expression profile dataset consisted of the expression data matrix of 56743 gene probes.
-The raw data was processed and normalized with the R software, as presented in Figure 1A.
+The raw data were processed and normalized with R software, as presented in Figure 1A.
 We identified the DEGs of three time points and found 457 overlapping genes.
-Out of these genes, 446 expressed genes were altered, among which 183 were upregulated, and 263 were downregulated.
-The expression levels of dysregulated genes are shown in Figure 1B, as follows.
+Of these genes, 446 expressed genes were altered, among which 183 were upregulated and 263 were downregulated.
+The expression levels of dysregulated genes are shown in Figure 1B.

 Functional and pathway enrichment analyses

-The above–obtained 446 genes were performed using DAVID for biological process annotation and KEGG pathway enrichment.
-The GO term assignment analysis suggested that the most enriched GOs were enriched in inflammatory response (GO: 0006954), neutrophil chemotaxis (GO: 0030593), cytokine activity (GO: 0005125), cellular response to interleukin-1 (GO: 0071347), immune response (GO: 0006955), and response to lipopolysaccharide (GO: 0032496), as presented in Figure 2A.
-According to pathway enrichment analysis, the enriched altered genes were involved in PPA- related pathways, such as cytokine-cytokine receptor interactiontumor necrosis factor (TNF) signaling pathway (Figure 2B).
+Analyses of the above-obtained 446 genes were performed using DAVID for biological process annotation and KEGG pathway enrichment.
+GO term assignment analysis suggested that the most enriched GOs were enriched in inflammatory response (GO: 0006954), neutrophil chemotaxis (GO: 0030593), cytokine activity (GO: 0005125), cellular response to interleukin-1 (IL-1) (GO: 0071347), immune response (GO: 0006955), and response to lipopolysaccharide (GO: 0032496), as presented in Figure 2A.
+According to pathway enrichment analysis, the enriched altered genes were involved in PPA- related pathways such as the cytokine-cytokine receptor interaction and tumor necrosis factor (TNF) signaling pathway (Figure 2B).

 PPI network construction and modules analysis